-- In requirement analysis, the requirements of client are analyzed and the requirement for the proceeding stages are established.
+- The requirement analysis phase analyzes the requirements of the client and establishes the requirement for the proceeding stages.

-- Coding and testing stage evolve prototype or a complete version of the software.
+- The coding and testing stage involves a prototype or a complete software version.

-- Evaluation stage evaluates the progress of the project.
+- The evaluation stage evaluates the progress of the project.

 - This model incorporates the prototyping and waterfall model in one or more of its cycles.

-So this was all about the spiral model, the number of cycles in the spiral model is not specified it is decided between the project based on the evaluation done at the end of each cycle.
+So this was all about the spiral model, the number of cycles in the spiral model is not specified.
+The developer determines the count of cycles based on the evaluation done at the end of each cycle.